 Aim of this guidance

-This guidance is focused on asking an applicant you’ve chosen for the role in question about criminal records using a ‘criminal record self-disclosure form’.
+This guidance is focused on asking the preferred candidate questions about criminal records using a ‘criminal record self-disclosure form’.

 It is closely linked with guidance about the wording of questions, which provides guidance on which types of questions to ask, depending on the role.

 Why this is important

 Many employers create their own self-disclosure forms.
 A problem with this is that there is a lack of consistency both across and within organisations, and this in itself is confusing.
 This guidance provides a set of standard forms that can be generally used by a wide range of employers.